Melinda Schneider

-Melinda Schneider (born Melinda-Jane Bean; 7 October 1971) is an Australian country music singer and songwriter and radio host.
-Schneider has been performing since she was three and sang with her mother, the renowned yodelling country artist Mary Schneider on the album The Magic of Yodeling at the age of eight.
+Melinda Schneider (born Melinda-Jane Bean; 7 October 1971) is an Australian country music singer.
+She has been performing since she was three and sang with her mother, yodelling country artist Mary Schneider, on the album The Magic of Yodelling at the age of eight.

 Schneider is a multi-Golden Guitar winner at the Country Music Awards of Australia winning her sixth with Paul Kelly for 'Vocal Collaboration of the Year' for their duet "Still Here" in 2009.